Annual ATHENA Roundtable & Philip Merrill Award Gala

 institutions have been counseled by ACTA on matters of cost effectiveness, financial governance, and institutional spending.
 See ACTA’s one-of-a-kind higher education financial analysis tool: HowCollegesSpendMoney.com.

-institutions representing over three million students, encouraged by ACTA, reaffirmed their commitment to free speech on campus by adopting the Chicago Principles on Freedom of Expression.
+institutions and systems representing nearly four million students, encouraged by ACTA, reaffirmed their commitment to free speech on campus by adopting the Chicago Principles on Freedom of Expression or a policy of institutional neutrality.

 institutions have improved their core curriculum requirements based on ACTA’s annual What Will They Learn?® initiative.
 Visit WhatWillTheyLearn.com

-students from 100+ Institutions have engaged in civil discourse debates through ACTA’s college debates program partnership with Braver Angels and Bridge USA.
+students from 100+ Institutions have engaged in 400+ civil discourse debates, dialogues, and workshops through ACTA’s college debates program partnership with Braver Angels and Bridge USA.

-news outlets reaching 14 million readers have covered ACTA’s nationwide impact on academic excellence, academic freedom, and accountability in higher education.
+news outlets in 2024 covered ACTA’s nationwide impact on academic excellence, academic freedom, and accountability in higher education.

 million dollars in gifts to higher education have been guided through ACTA’s Fund for Academic Renewal.
 Visit AcademicRenewal.org.